crowdsourcing-class/crowdsourcing-class.github.io/project.md

 * [Part 1: Form a team and brainstorm 3 ideas](final-project-part1.html) -- This is worth 7% of your overall grade.
 * [Part 2: Select an idea and start implementing its components](final-project-part2.html) -- This is worth 7% of your overall grade.
 * [Part 3: Develop a working system that is capable of collecting data](final-project-part3.html) -- This is worth 7% of your overall grade.
+* [Part 4: Conduct a preliminary analysis of your data](final-project-part4.html) -- This is worth 5% of your overall grade.
-* [Part 4: Analyze your results and produce a video about your project](final-project-part4.html) -- This is worth 19% of your overall grade.
+* [Part 5: Analyze your results and produce a video about your project](final-project-part5.html) -- This is worth 19% of your overall grade.

 ### $10,000 Prize